 - 1/2 jalapeno pepper thinly sliced

-- FOR SERVING Extra jalapeno slices Lime wedges Salt and lime wedge to rim the glass
+- FOR SERVING: Extra jalapeno slices, Lime wedges, Tajin seasoning + Salt and lime wedge to rim the glass

 - First, combine the tequila, lime juice, agave nectar and jalapeno slices in a cocktail shaker with ice.
 Shake well.
 Give it a good 30 seconds of shaking to really infused that tequila.
 Shake longer if you'd like even more flavor.

-- Rub a lime wedge around the top of your margarita glass, then dip it into salt.
-The lime juice will help the salt stick.
-It helps to pour the salt into a small plate first, then dip the glass.
+- Rub a lime wedge around the top of your margarita glass.
+Pour the salt and tajin seasoning onto a small plate, then dip the glass into it to coat the rim.
+The lime juice will help the salt-tajin mixture stick.

 - Strain the liquid into the margarita glass.